Arpan-De06/rock-paper-scissors-python/README.md

 # rock-paper-scissors-python
 # Rock Paper Scissors 🎮

 This is my first Python project!
-I built a simple Rock-Paper-Scissors game after learning coding for just 2 weeks.

 ---